Get the Facts about Listeria

 Pregnant Women and Newborns

 Diagnosing listeriosis in pregnant women is difficult because they usually don’t have the gastrointestinal symptoms—such as vomiting and diarrhea—that are normally seen with a foodborne illness.
 The most common, and sometimes only, symptom of listeriosis in pregnant women is fever.
 They often have a flu-like illness with non-specific symptoms, such as fatigue and muscle aches, which are often temporary and go away on their own.
 Some pregnant women show no symptoms.
-In a series of 191 cases of listeriosis in pregnancy, over one-quarter (29%) of the women had no symptoms.15
+In a series of 191 cases of listeriosis in pregnancy, more than one-quarter (29%) of the women had no symptoms (Lamont et al).

 Compared to listeriosis in non-pregnant people, the disease in pregnant women has a longer incubation period—the length of time between when a person ingests the bacteria and first shows symptoms.
-In one study, the median incubation period in pregnant women was 27.5 days, with a range of 17 to 67 days.16 This long incubation period adds to the difficulty in diagnosing listeriosis in pregnant women.
+In one study, the median incubation period in pregnant women was 27.5 days, with a range of 17 to 67 days (Goulet et al, 2013).
+This long incubation period adds to the difficulty in diagnosing listeriosis in pregnant women.

-With a mortality rate of 20 to 30%, newborns suffer the most serious consequences of listeriosis.15 They have either early- or late-onset disease depending on when their symptoms first appear.
+With a mortality rate of 20 to 30%, newborns suffer the most serious consequences of listeriosis.
+They have either early- or late-onset disease depending on when their symptoms first appear.